botea14/TikTok-LIVE-Spy-Chat-Gifts-Video/README.md

 Open link in Chrome or any other browser

 # Screenshots
-### Connection State Action Box for Chat & Gifts Control Buttons for LIVE and Video
+### Connection State, Action Box for Chat & Gifts and Control Buttons for LIVE and Video
 ![image](https://github.com/user-attachments/assets/ca17c43c-14e7-44de-a8dd-c966573d7a43)

 ## Video Player Size